 How to Spend 24 Hours in Bruges

-On our recent trip to Amsterdam , we had the opportunity to take a side trip to Bruges, Belgium.
+On our recent trip to Amsterdam, we had the opportunity to take a side trip to Belgium.
 I hadn’t thought much about Belgium before I started researching for our trip but when I stumbled across Bruges, I couldn’t get it off my mind!
 If you’ve never heard of it, Bruges is a rather small medieval town in the north of Belgium with canals weaving through the city.
-Many even refer to it as the “ Venice of the North because of the canals that run through the city.
-I didn’t really find the two to be similar other than they are both magical cities, but I did find that it equally belongs on everybody’s bucket list!
+Many even refer to it as the “ Venice of the North.”
+I’d say that statement is kind of stretch.
+Still, the canals are charming and the city is magical!
+Bruges is definitely worthy of a spot on your itinerary even if all you have is 24 hours.

 What can I do in such a short time?

 We stayed two nights at the Hotel Prinsenhof giving us two evenings but one full day.
 I found the hotel on TripAdvisor and decided to book based on the endless glowing reviews.
 The praises were spot on and I highly recommend a stay here if you get a chance to visit Bruges.
 We met a couple during our trip that also raved about Duke’s Palace which is very close to Prinsenhof.
 Both hotels are perfect in location – quiet streets and walking distance to everywhere.